ingo/ingo.github.io/_recipes/vanilla_bean_gelato.md

 veggie: "\u2713"
 ---

-The intensity of the vanilla comes from infusing heated cream with whole vanilla beans and seeds scraped from the pod.
 Gelato has a smoother texture than ice cream due to less air whipped in during churning.
 This recipe for Vanilla Bean Gelato is a labor of love, but the results are worth it.
 The gelato is rich and creamy, with a strong vanilla flavor that comes from using fresh vanilla beans.
 The recipe also includes detailed instructions for pasteurizing the mix and achieving the perfect texture.

 ### Ingredients